sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Importance
 * - A TRE must provide software applications that are relevant to working with the data in the TRE.
   - The tools provided will depend on the types of data in the TRE, and the expectations of users of the TRE.
-    This may include programming languages such as Python and R, integrated development environments, Jupyter notebooks, office type applications such as word processors and spreadsheets, command line tools, etc.
+    For users working in a TRE via a virtual desktop, this may include programming languages such as Python and R, integrated development environments, Jupyter notebooks, office type applications such as word processors and spreadsheets, command line tools, etc.
+    TREs with non-desktop interfaces should similarly consider carefully which applications are best suited for the researchers needs when interacting with the data, for example "point and click" GUI tools for querying a database and generating plots of data.
     The set of tools should be reviewed regularly to ensure they are up to date.
   - Mandatory
 * - A TRE should provide tools to encourage best-practice in reproducibly analysing data.